ros2/design/articles/qos_deadline_liveliness_lifespan.md

 Topics and Services will support the following levels of deadlines.
 - DEADLINE_DEFAULT - Use the ROS specified default for deadlines (which is DEADLINE_NONE).
-- DEADLINE_NONE - Disables tracking of deadlines.
+- DEADLINE_NONE - No deadline will be offered or requested and events will not be generated for missed deadlines.
-- DEADLINE_RMW - Tracks deadlines at the ROS rmw layer.
+- DEADLINE_RMW - The rmw layer of ROS will track the deadline.
+For a Publisher or Subscriber this means that a deadline will be considered missed if the rmw layer has not received a message within the specified time.
+For a Service this means the time a request is started is marked when the request reaches the rmw layer and the time at which it is finished is when the response message reaches the rmw layer.

 In order for a Subscriber to listen to a Publisher's Topic the deadline that they request must greater than the deadline set by the Publisher.
-A Service Client will **not** be prevent from making a request to a Service Owner if the Owner provides a deadline greater than the deadline requested by the Client.
+A Service Client will **not** be prevented from making a request to a Service Owner if the Owner provides a deadline greater than the deadline requested by the Client.

 ### Liveliness